jordanbarkley/19XX/README.md

 19XXCE                   | 19XXTE
 -------------------------|-------------------------
 Button Toggle            | Button Toggle
 - Pressing Z on the stage select screen will disable stage hazards.
-This is indicated by the selection cursor’s color changing to blue.
+This is indicated by the selection cursor's color changing to blue.

 ### Hold to Pause
 19XXCE                   | 19XXTE